Physical diagram - Fabric Extenders and Parent switches

 This enables the MSDC networks to have flat typologies, separating nodes by a single hop ( equidistant endpoints ).
 Cisco has not targeted Fabric Path as a primary DCI solution as it does not have specific DCI functions compared to OTV and VPLS.

 Its primary purpose is for Clos-based architectures.
-But if you have the requirement to interconnect 3 or more sites, the Fabric path is a valid solution when you have short distances between your DCs via high-quality point-to-point optical transmission links.
+However, if you need to interconnect three or more sites, the Fabric path is a valid solution when you have short distances between your DCs via high-quality point-to-point optical transmission links.

 FabricPath